expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 - **productId (_string_)** -- The product ID of the item you want to buy.

-- **oldItem (_string_)** -- The product ID of the item that the user is upgrading or downgrading from.
-This is mandatory for replacing an old subscription such as when a user upgrades from a monthly subscription to a yearly one that provides the same content (Android only).
+- **oldPurchaseToken (_string_)** -- (Android only) The `purchaseToken` of the purchase that the user is upgrading or downgrading from.
+This is mandatory for replacing an old subscription such as when a user upgrades from a monthly subscription to a yearly one that provides the same content.
+You can get the purchase token from [`getPurchaseHistoryAsync`](#inapppurchasesgetpurchasehistoryasyncrefresh-boolean).

 #### Returns